 As you keep climbing and climbing the views will just become incredible.
 Crater Lake has to be one of the most beautiful “lakes” in the United States.

 If it is your first time going to Crater Lake National Park then get your camera ready!
-Once you hike up to the top of Garfield Peak you’ll see the color of the lake from above and be absolutely mind blown by its dark deep blue color.
-It’s indescribable and you’ll have to see it to believe how beautiful it truly is.
+Once you hike up to the top of Garfield Peak you’ll see the colour of the lake from above and be absolutely mind blown by its dark deep blue colour.

 No matter where you go around Crater Lake you’ll get amazing views!
 With lots of lookout points around the lake, you will have plenty of opportunities to take great pictures.
-But if you’re looking for that perfect view then you should definitely head up Garfield Peak and get that money $hot.
+But if you’re looking for that perfect view then you should definitely head up Garfield Peak and get the best shot.